André Hahn: Borussia Mönchengladbach

-In 2014, he joined the German Bundesliga side Borussia Mönchengladbach.
+In March 2014 he was signed by Bundesliga side Borussia Mönchengladbach and he officially joined the club in the summer.

 Hamburger SV

 André Hahn returned to Hamburger SV, a club he played for in his youth, before the 2017–18 season.

 FC Augsburg (second spell)

 Hahn rejoined former Augsburg for an undisclosed fee on 30 May 2018, signing a four-year deal until 2022.
 Speaking about his transfer, Hahn said: "I'm happy to be back in Augsburg as I feel very at ease here and have much to thank the club for.
 The club has once again placed its trust in me, and I'd like to repay that the club, all the management and the fans for that."

 International career

 Hahn had never played for Germany youth teams, but due to his eye-catching performance, he received a call up to the Germany national team for a friendly match against Chile on 5 March 2014.
 Hahn was named in the 30-man provisional squad for 2014 World Cup in Brazil by the German coach Joachim Löw on 8 May 2014.